melezhik/swat/swat-advocacy.md

 describe a testing process, that is fine.

 Let me introduce some more possible customers of software you code.
 What about end users of your API?
-Specially if your proves some external web/REST services or build a web framework.
+Specially if your provides some external web/REST services or build a web framework.
 Well now a content of your t/* becomes not that clear and understandable for such others, the same stuff with test output which sometimes are quite obscure.
 Of course people involved into software have to handle with this, as they are developers! but I talk about software customers and end users which